-This is a virtual Zoom lecture course.
-Lectures are an important part of the learning and teaching process.
-Required readings provide a general background to issues discussed in class and they are complemented by the instructor's additional perspectives.
+This is an in-person lecture course.
+Attending weekly lectures is an important part of the learning and teaching process.
+Required readings provide a general background to issues discussed in class and they are complemented and enhanced by the instructor's additional perspectives.
 Questions pertaining to required readings are welcome in class, tutorials, and during office hours.
 Assignments, i.e. research paper and examinations must reflect familiarity with readings, and class and tutorial discussions.
 Relevant films may be shown in class.
+Recording of lectures will be made available on a one-on-one basis, for legitimate reasons, and at the Instructor's discretion.